 Also, a word about credit scores: they are critical to your ability to get good financing, regardless of whether you purchase or lease.
 A credit score is a measure of your ability to pay your debts in a timely fashion.
 It’s affected by numerous factors that can’t be delved into here.
 But suffice to say that if you want to qualify for all the lease or finance deals you hear about, you’ll need as good a credit score as possible.
 If your score isn’t so hot, the financial repercussions of buying or leasing a new car could be significant.

-An auto loan is much like any other loan: if you’re application looks good you’ll be granted the amount you applied for.
-You’ll pay that back with interest, which is denoted as APR - the annualized percentage rate.
+An auto loan is much like any other loan: if your application looks good you’ll be granted the amount you applied for.
+You’ll pay the lender back with interest, which is denoted as APR - the annualized percentage rate.
 It’s the interest rate as annualized over the year for each year the loan is outstanding.

 Once you have your loan, you’ll take the proceeds and pay the dealership for your new vehicle.
 At this point the owner of the car is the financial institution, not you.
 You won’t own the car until you pay back the loan in full, plus interest.
 The car is essentially collateral for the loan.

-You’ll need to pay back whatever it is you were loaned over a stated duration of time, which is usually anywhere from 36 to 72 months.
+You’ll need to pay back whatever it is you were loaned over the duration of the loan term, which is usually anywhere from 36 to 72 months.
 During that time the car continues to depreciate in value: your new ride quickly becomes a used car and the market values it as such.